HenkDz/nd-super-nodes/docs/ENHANCED_UI_FEATURE_GUIDE.md

 ### 4. Overlay Trigger Experiments (September 2025)

-We attempted several approaches to remove the legacy combo dropdown and trigger the ND Power UI overlay in a single click:
+We attempted several approaches to remove the legacy combo dropdown and trigger the ND Super Selector overlay in a single click:

 - **Widget override** (`frontend/src/extensions/NodeEnhancerExtension.ts`): replaced the widget’s `callback` and `mouse` handlers so we can intercept the click before the LiteGraph dropdown opens.
 This prevents crashes but the built-in dropdown still shows briefly, and the first click targets the widget focus while the second opens the overlay.
 - **DOM button injection** (same file, now reverted): tried to grab `widget.inputEl`, hide it, and append a custom “Open Picker” button.
 Modern ComfyUI LiteGraph widgets no longer expose a stable DOM input element, so the button never rendered.
 That change was rolled back.